pay-theory/payment-components/src/DEVREADME.md

 }
 ```

+This can be used to help if you want to display field specific error messages or style the fields based on the state.
+This can also be used to help if you are using the Card Billing fields to capture the payor info and want to ensure the fields are filled out.

 ## Error Types

 The error handler will return a string indicating what happened in the SDK.
 The string should start with one of the following error types: